 - Your desired day-to-day role running the franchise in the future

-Business projections should include:
+Business projections should include the following:

 - Capital requirements